 As I’ve already covered a trip to Barcelona’s Camp Nou, for balance it’s time I wrote about Madrid’s Santiago Bernabeu Stadium.
 During my time in the Spanish capital, I did the Real Madrid Stadium Tour.
 Here I’ll outline a description of the tour and give some extra tips.

+My 3 Days in Madrid post outlines other options for your trip to the city, as well as offering tips on transport and accommodation.
 Practical travel information on Spain can be found on my Spain Travel Tips post.

 REAL MADRID STADIUM TOUR PRACTICAL DETAILS

-All practical details you need for the self-guided tour are outlined here on the Real Madrid Stadium Tour page including online ticket booking, public transport directions and what the tour entails.
+All practical details you need for the self-guided tour are outlined here on the Real Madrid page including online ticket booking, public transport directions and what the tour entails.
 Note the limitations of visiting on match days.

 I would highly recommend booking tickets online in advance.
 I visited in June and was queueing for over 30 minutes for a ticket.
 That is my primary tip for the tour.